lalitmee/countdown-timer/README.md

 ### 4. Open in the browser

 After running the command `yarn start` or `npm start`, it will open the server in your default browser.
-If not you can go to your browser and put
+If not, you can go to your browser and put

 ```
 localhost:3000